braineatingmachines/braineatingmachines.github.io/_posts/2026-01-15-first-lego-league-future.md

 ### Two types of teams.
 For now, we are looking to participate in both.
 We have teams who will continue with the Founders Edition for 2026-2027 season, and are also looking to form new teams to participate with the Future Edition of FLL.

-The curriculum is changing, and so are the challenges.
+The curriculum will grow with additional AI enabled sensors, so will the FLL challenges, but the principles on how a robot moves remains the same.
 We are keeping our eyes and ears glued for the announcements from FIRST & LEGO.
 As we gather more information and participate in their roadshows, we will keep the community updated.

+Join our [waitlist](/waitlist) and [Discord](https://discord.gg/NwwZeJHwca) channel to keep yourself updated.